Love on Delivery

 Love on Delivery (破壞之王; aka.
-King of Destruction) is a 1994 Hong Kong comedy film directed by Lee Lik-Chi.
+King of Destruction) is a 1994 Hong Kong comedy film starring Stephen Chow and directed by Lee Lik-Chi.

 Plot

 Ho Kam-ang (Stephen Chow), a weak, disadvantaged but kind lunch delivery boy, happens to fall in love with Lily (Christy Chung), the girl of his dreams from a local fitness center.
 However, his dream is crushed after Judo master Black Bear, who also admires Lily, intervenes a date between them.
 That night, in a brutally straightforward fashion, Lily tells Ho that she dislikes weak and pathetic men.

 After being further humiliated at the fitness center by Black Bear, Ho seeks shelter at a convenience shop owned by Gwai-wong Tat (Ng Man Tat), an eccentric handicap.
 Tat promises to teach Ang kung-fu to cure him of his weakness and cowardice, in exchange for money.
 In fact, however, Tat is merely a swindler taking advantage of Ho's gullibility, and teaches Ho useless, fantasy kung fu techniques.

 Later, when Ho loses his job and runs out of money, he tells Tat he will follow him for life.
 Tat attempts to rid of him by persuading him to use a false technique called "The Invincible Windfire Spin," a move that will certainly seriously injure anyone – which involves holding onto the enemy and rolling down a huge flight of stairs, using the enemy to soften all the blows of the stairs.
 Ho is considering implementing the move, but decides against it.
 However, he becomes reassured of this so-called technique when he witnesses Tat himself falling down the stairs and surviving it, though that was an accident.
 Emboldened, Ho thanks Tat and leaves.

 Determined to change Lily's views about him, Ho comes to Lily's rescue when Black Bear tries to force her to be his girlfriend after Lily rejected him at the parking lot.
 He wears a Garfield mask a'la superhero.
 After a scuffle, Ho manages to defeat Black Bear by using the "Spin".
 The next day, Ho tries to tell Lily that it was he who saved her, but before he can do it, Lily introduces her ex-schoolmate Dai-si-hing, a karate champion from Japan who lies that he is the "Garfield Warrior" who saved Lily.
 Infuriated, Ho plans on challenging Dai Si-hing to a combat match to prove his mettle.
 Upon seeing Tat at the garbage dump, he drags him along to the fitness centre with a challenge proposal.